Simizfo/WSATools/README.md

 My amazing friends ❤️ Thanks for always being at my side

 Inside Windows, the most technical and fantastic Windows-related community chat on telegram.
 This is where the magic happens.
 [Join us!](https://t.me/insidewindows)

+Disclaimer: WSATools is not a product made by Microsoft, and it's in no way related to them.